 What is involved in a clinical research trial?

 A clinical trial is led by a principal investigator, often a doctor.
 He or she conducts the trial according to a protocol that is designed to protect the participant's’ health and answer specific research questions.
 Clinical trials are usually conducted to compare a new treatment with an existing one to determine if the new one is as effective or better than what is currently available.

-How does a clinical research trial for alcoholics work?
+How does a clinical research trial work?